octo-technology/OpenTezos/docs/smartpy/introduction.md

 authors: Maxime Sallerin
 ---

-This module aims to enable to teach developers to write smart contracts with _SmartPy_.
+This module aims to teach developers to write smart contracts with _SmartPy_.
 It will take the form of a course, illustrated through an example of a smart contract, to help the developer acquire the essentials to write, test, and analyze his smart contract.

 Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), which is a stack-based language, that forms the lowest level of a Tezos smart contract.
 The Michelson code is what will be deployed on the Tezos network.
 However, while reading or writing a Michelson code is accessible for small smart contracts, it can become pretty tedious and complicated to use, for more complex smart contracts, as: